 Place berries, water & optional spices in a saucepan.
 Bring to a boil.
 Reduce heat & simmer for 30 minutes.
 Smash berries to release remaining juice & then strain the mixture, pressing into the berries to further release the juices.
 Allow to cool.
 Stir in optional honey or optional sugar cane until fully dissolved.
 Store in a glass bottle in the refrigerator.
 Your homemade elderberry syrup will last approximately 2 - 3 months if stored in the refrigerator.
-We do not recommend canning your syrup as the high heat will kill off the beneficial properties.
+I do not recommend canning your syrup as the high heat will kill off many of it's beneficial properties.

 •1 tsp. every 2 - 3 hours while sick.

 •4 Tbsp.
 3 times a day for 5 days.

 •1 tsp. daily for general health.

 As an Amazon Associate, I earn from qualifying purchases.